Thousands of creative leaders manage their agencies with Workamajig.

 (By content, I don’t mean just blog posts and videos, but also tools, research studies, and websites).

 This approach works because content is a self-contained marketing tool.
-A high-value content piece acts as an advertisement of your capabilities.
+A high-value content piece acts as an advertisement for your capabilities.
 With the right distribution spark, such content often finds an audience for itself, bringing in traffic and leads for years.

 What kind of content you create will depend on what you want to showcase.
 Create industry-focused tools to showcase your technical chops.
 To attract social media clients, create more Instagram stories.
 For a really big “perceived expertise” bump, operate your own event or conference.

-Here are some content-types that work well:
+Here are some content types that work well:

 Focus on quality over quantity.
 You’re using content as a brand strategy, not a traffic strategy.
 A couple of high-value pieces will do more than two dozen keyword-stuffed articles.